Akkatecture/Documentation/content/docs/basic_concepts/commands.md

 Note the use of the other `protected` constructor of `Command<,>` that takes a `ISourceId` in addition to the aggregate root identity.
 This `sourceId` can be supplied from outside the aggregate boundary eg the API surface.
 You can then use a circular buffer or "list of processed" commands within your aggregate root to reject previously seen commands.

-## Easier ISourceId calculation
+## Easier ISourceId Calculation
 Ensuring the correct calculation of the command `ISourceId` can be somewhat cumbersome, which is why Akkatecture provides another base command you can use, the `DistinctCommand<,>`.
 By using the `DistinctCommand<,>` you merely have to implement the `GetSourceIdComponents()` and providing the `IEnumerable<byte[]>` that makes the command unique.
-The bytes is used to create a deterministic GUID to be used as an ISourceId.
+The bytes is used to create a deterministic GUID to be used as an `ISourceId`.

 ```csharp
 public class TransferMoneyCommand : DistinctCommand<AccountAggregate, AccountId>